-7. Defence of Thesis
+7. Defence of Thesis7.1 Examining Committee

-7.1 Examining Committee

-The Examining Committee is typically formed from the members of the Advisory Committee with the addition of an external examiner, which is appointed by CGSR on the recommendation of the AC.
-The external examiner for a M.Sc. thesis must be from outside the Physics and Engineering Physics department.
-The external examiner of a Ph.D. thesis must not be a current faculty member or employee of the U of S. General guidelines of CGSR for selection of external examiner must be followed.
+The Examining Committee is typically formed from the members of the Advisory Committee with the addition of an external examiner, which is appointed by CGPS on the recommendation of the AC.
+The external examiner for an M.Sc. thesis must be from outside the Physics and Engineering Physics department.
+The external examiner of a Ph.D. thesis must not be a current faculty member or employee of the USask.
+In addition, for a PhD thesis, a University examiner with suitable knowledge in the general field of dissertation research shall be appointed by CGPS on the recommendation of the AC.
+The chair of the examining committee is the secretary of the advisory committee.
+The Supervisor may not under any circumstances serve as chair of the examining committee.
+General guidelines of CGPS for selection of external examiner must be followed.

-7.2.
+7.3.
 M.Sc.
 Thesis Defence

-A M.Sc. candidate and the supervisor initially decide when the thesis is ready to be considered by the members of the AC, and the supervisor compiles a list of possible candidates as the extra-Departmental examiner.
+An M.Sc. candidate and the supervisor initially decide when the thesis is ready to be considered by the members of the AC, and the supervisor compiles a list of possible candidates as the extra-Departmental examiner.
 The decision on whether the thesis is ready for defence occurs at a formal meeting of the Advisory Committee, which also approves the External Examiner.
 The student shall attend the first part of this meeting.
 A copy of the thesis that is intended for submission to the Examining Committee for the Thesis Defence must be made available to the members of the Advisory Committee not later than one week before the meeting.
 The Advisory Committee approves the thesis for defence (or makes recommendations for revisions) and makes the selection of the external examiner, which has to be approved by GAC Chair.
-The CGSR is informed of the details of thesis defence (date, name and affiliation of the external examiner etc.).
+The CGPS is informed of the details of thesis defence (date, name and affiliation of the external examiner etc.).
 The thesis, revised if necessary, must then be available to the Examining Committee at least 3 weeks before the thesis defence.
+The Examining committee consist of the Advisory committee and the appointed external examiner.
+The chair of the examining committee is the secretary of the advisory committee.